Last Updated on

-At 40 weeks, your baby will be just about developing his personality.
-He may be quite social, smiling at everyone and he also may be shy, hiding his face when someone new comes along and tries to engage with him.
-Babies will start to assess situations before accepting someone new in their life when they are 10 months old.
-This can also result in quick and drastic switches of moods.
+At 40 weeks, you will see a development in your baby’s personality.
+He may be quite social, smiling at everyone or he could be shy, hiding his face when someone new comes along and tries to engage with him.
+Babies start assessing situations before accepting someone new in their life when they are 10 months old.
+This can also result in quick and drastic mood swings.
 They will gesture to get your attention and may even wave goodbye when you indicate that you are leaving the house.
 This is the age when your baby may even be able to stand alone on his own.

 [Also Read: 9 Months Old Baby Growth and Development]